 What is the camp refund policy?

 No refunds unless there is a catastrophic event such as medical emergency, family death, etc. that prevents the camper from attending.
-On that case a full refund minus $30 application fee will be granted.
+On that case a refund will be granted except for the non-refundable $30 application fee.
 Please contact the NE EPSCoR Outreach Coordinator to discuss your situation and concerns.

 How does commuting work?

 Commuters will be provided a schedule prior to the start of camp.
-Check-in prior to first activity and pick up in afternoon after camp activities.
+Campers will check-in prior to first scheduled activity and be picked-up after the last scheduled activity.
 Commuters may attend selected evening extracurricular activities, communicated prior to the start of camp.

 My student has some health issues requiring medications or activity modifications.
 Can my student attend a YNS camp?